xyzgee/Banking-App/README.md

 # Java Banking App

 A simple and secure banking application built with Java Swing and SQLite.
+It consists of user account registration and login abilities and a dashboard that has a feature for money deposit and withdrawal as well as the account transaction history.

 ## Features
 - User registration and login